chunqiuyiyu/bing-chat-prompt-keywords/README.md

 > output the result only emoji

+## P
+`photograph`: describe a beautiful photograph of image. can be used with `draw` keyword to get better image results.
+> dog ;photograph

 ## Q

 `quiz`: define a quiz.
 > What is the capital of France ;quiz

-## O
-`outline`: generate an outline for a specific content.
-> I want to write an outline for this: text or url ;outline

-## P
-`photograph`: describe a beautiful photograph of image. can be used with `draw` keyword to get better image results.
-> dog ;photograph

 ## S